groupdocs-signature-cloud/docs/content/signature/developer-guide/data-structures/signsettings.md

 # SignSettings #

-SignSettings data structure used as input parameters for .
+SignSettings data structure used as input parameters for Sign API method

 ##### SignSettings example #####